ashutoshmjain/gita/src/mathuraChap01.md

 Old seeking to maintain a status quo while the new aspiring for the better.
 But the truth is they love the new, like we see our future in our children.
 And the new knows the old as a dependable trustee.
 The shift, however, must happen, and it needs a trigger - something unwarranted -  a mishap to break the umbilical cord.
 Bigger the ensuing shift, bigger the mishap.

 In a way, the mishap marks the beginning of the transition - beginning of a new time.
 It is a gun shot to initialize the race.
-The battle begins at this moment amongst many variants of the "new".
+The battle begins at this moment amongst many variants of "new".
 In fact, many new possibilities crop up to capitalize the opportunity.
 Having recognized the inevitable, they all stake their claim to being righteous and thus the earnest representation of truth.
 This happens over and over again as in "history repeats itself".
 There are many examples [^history] in our recent past though a keen observer may see them in her own backyard.

 They occur for the consciousness must evolve to understand the nature of unity [^unit].
 A mishap is thus a mere setback before the hitherto slow breeding innovations sling into top gear.
 Such triggers, driven by imperceptible evolution of consciousness are said to be caused by `Prarbdha`.